microsoft/pbiworkshops/ALM Toolkit In An Hour/README.md

     2. **Target** will be the **Sales Demo_FINAL.pbix** file that has been uploaded to the Power BI service
 2. Navigate to the **Home** tab and select **Report Differenes** to output an Excel file for a change history.
 3. Navigate to the **Home** tab and select **Select Actions** and the **Hide Skip Objects with Same Definition** option.
-4. Select the following rows to compare the differences and confirm or change the **Action** accordingly.
+4. Select the following rows to compare the differences and review the **Action** applied.
     1. **Table** objects
         1. Source Name **Warehouse Items**
         2. Source Name **Sales Order Lines**